 Daytime grogginess is a possible symptom of environmental illness.

 Unusual and excessive sleepiness/fatigue is a symptom.

 Fatigue can be one of the most debilitating symptoms experienced by people with HIV disease, as well as one of the most under-reported and under-recognized aspects.
 The rate of fatigue increases as the disease progresses and women are more likely to experience fatigue than men.
 HIV-positive men with CD4 cell counts below 500 cells/ml experienced more fatigue than men with CD4 cell counts above 500.
 However, studies so far have not found a consistent correlation between viral load and fatigue.
 The fatigue may be due to anemia, depression, the HIV virus, secondary infections, hormone deficiency (testosterone, adrenal exhaustion), malnutrition, poor sleep quality or quantity, inactivity, or drug side-effects.

 Early symptoms of magnesium deficiency can include fatigue, anorexia, irritability, insomnia, and muscle tremors or twitching.

 As nephrotic syndrome progresses, the patient feels increasingly weak and fatigued.

-The frequent arousals caused by OSA and the inability to achieve or maintain the deep stages of sleep can lead to excessive daytime sleepiness and nonrestorative sleep.
+In individuals with sleep apnea, the brain detects that they are not getting rid of enough CO₂, so it wakes up briefly in an alarmed state.
+This happens repeatedly during the night, without the subject noticing, and results in an inability to achieve or maintain the deep stages of sleep.
+This can lead to unexplained daytime sleepiness and nonrestorative sleep.
 Patients often complain of waking up feeling like they had not slept at all, and often feel worse after taking a nap than before napping.